silvercar/ecs-cluster/README.md

 ## Publishing

-Packages are automatically published by CircleCI to https://packagecloud.io/silvercar/python
+Packages are automatically published by CircleCI to gemfury